AngleOldPig/angleoldpig.github.io/README.md

 Try to build my own web page as a training.

-Currently using the Hexo platform.
+Currently use the Hexo platform.

 Contact
 --------------------